 Wake Forest Baptist Health

 From Yankee slugger Alex Rodriguez to the high school hockey star next door, hip pain is bringing athletes to sports medicine specialists in increasing numbers.
 It's important to pay attention to hip pain when it begins in order to prevent a chronic condition from developing.

-What are some of the most common types of hip injuries among athletes?
+What are some of the most common types of sports medicine related hip injuries among athletes?

 Hip overuse injuries such as bursitis and tendonitis occur commonly in active individuals.
 Inflammation of the cushion (bursa) between the muscle and the hip bone can cause bursitis.
 The main symptom is pain at the point of the hip.
 This can be seen in contact sports such as football and ice hockey.
 Tendonitis can occur in any of the tendons that surround the hip joint.
 The most frequently encountered hip tendonitis is iliotibial (IT) band tendonitis, which can cause pain in both the knee and hip.
 It most frequently affects endurance athletes such as long-distance runners.

 Hip pointer injuries are caused by direct impact with the top of the hip bone (iliac crest).
 The bone and overlying muscle are often bruised, and the pain can be intense.

 Osteoarthritis is one of the most common causes of chronic hip pain for older athletes.
 It is the wearing out of the cartilage that protects the bones in the joints.
 As we age, this protective cartilage slowly erodes until the underlying bone is exposed, resulting in pain when the joint moves and bears weight.

 Hip labral tears caused by injury to the hip labrum, which functions as a bumper around the hip socket.
 They often cause pain in the groin and a catching sensation in the hip.